 - How To Prepare For An Initial Consult with an Attorney

-If you are in need of legal help with a divorce, consider reaching out to Nicol Gersch Petterson for a free 30-minute consultation or by looking into our Hello Divorce packages (coming soon)!
+If you are in need of criminal defense or family law help (and yeah, we do some animal law things outside of criminal defense and family law, too) consider reaching out to Colorado Lawyer Team for a free 30-minute consultation.
 Find more information at https://CoLawTeam.com or call 970.670.0378.